Trade Federation Charter

 C. Proposal

 Any member of the Trade Federation may propose amended or new statutes to the Chief Justice.
-Only members of the Cabinet may offer statutes to revoke a standing statute.
+Only voting members of the Cabinet may offer statutes to revoke a standing statute.
 Upon review of either an amended, new or revoking statute, the Chief Justice will then present the proposed statute to the Cabinet with any legal findings of issue in the statute.

 D. Vote

-For a proposed statute to become a statute or amend a current statute of any of the authorized Codes of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote of the Cabinet must reach a 3/4th majority decision of approval for passage.
+For a proposed statute to become a statute or amend a current statute of any of the authorized Codes of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote of the voting Cabinet members must reach a 3/4th majority decision of approval for passage.

-For a proposed statute to revoke a standing statute of any of the authorized Codes of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote of the Cabinet must reach a unanimous decision of approval for passage.
+For a proposed statute to revoke a standing statute of any of the authorized Codes of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote of the voting Cabinet members must reach a unanimous decision of approval for passage.

 E. Incorporation and Enactment